-With many changes on the horizon for clinicians' Merit-Based Incentive Payment System (MIPS), it may be helpful to take stock of the program as it stands in preparation for 2023.
-Here, you will discover what MIPS is, how it works, why you should care about participating in MIPS, and what's going to change in the coming year.
+Many changes have taken effect for clinicians' Merit-Based Incentive Payment System (MIPS), and it may be helpful to take stock of the program as it stands while you progress through your 2023 reporting strategy.
+Here, you will discover what MIPS is, how it works, why you should care about participating in MIPS, and what recent changes have taken place.

 What is MIPS?

 The MIPS Program, established by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), is the Medicare payment adjustment program that determines how much your practice will be paid in Medicare payment adjustments.

 Applying a composite performance score, eligible clinicians (ECs) will receive a payment bonus, a penalty, or no adjustment.

 Launched on January 1, 2017, MIPS seeks to transform the healthcare industry from a fee-for-service to a pay-for-value trade.
 It also intends to reduce the administrative burden on ECs and provide greater confidence in their annual payment updates.

 The Quality Payment Program (QPP), which MIPS has created, consists of two main facets: